Join the MAFP

 The Future in Family Medicine Spring Fling is held each April specifically for medical students and residents.
 The conference features procedures, practice topics, panel discussion and the opportunity to network with practicing Mississippi family physicians.
 Get more info on our Spring Fling page.

 ROMP – the Rural Opportunities for Mississippi Physicians career fair – is held in connection with the MAFP Spring Fling each April.
 ROMP helps residents and students discover opportunities for all specialties in dozens of Mississippi’s rural communities.
 You’ll have the opportunity to network with potential future employers and colleagues, and learn about special incentives such as loan forgiveness and repayment options.
 More information on the Office of Mississippi Physician Workforce website.

 Are you a medical student interested in attending the MAFP Annual Scientific Assembly?
 Each year MAFP seeks medical students interested in Family Medicine who can join MAFP to help with registration, events, exhibits and more at its annual meeting.
 In exchange for this help, the student’s rooming and meals are provided by MAFP.
 Each interested student must complete an application.
 2018 Academy Ambassador Application

 Each year, the AAFP hosts a National Conference for Residents and Medical Students to learn more about family medicine, explore residency programs, and connect with potential employers.
 The event features workshops, musculoskeletal clinics, procedural skills courses, and sessions about applying to residency.
-The 2017 conference is July 27-29 in Kansas City, Mo.
+The next conference is August 2-4, 2018, in Kansas City, Mo.

 Medical students at both the University of Mississippi Medical Center and William Carey University College of Osteopathic Medicine teach the Tar Wars program to a 4th or 5th grade class.
 In addition, family physicians, school teachers, school counselors, nursing students and others teach the program each year.